PaulRouanet/ros2_control_bolt/doc/Start.md

 ### 1) Download ROS2 :

-- You need a local setup with `Ubuntu 20.04`
+- You need a local setup with `Ubuntu 22.04`
-- If you have one go to this link for [ROS 2 Foxy Installation](https://docs.ros.org/en/foxy/Installation.html)
+- If you have one go to this link for [ROS 2 Humble Installation](https://docs.ros.org/en/humble/Installation.html)

 ### 2) Download ROS2 CONTROL :